 The answer to “should I hire a salesperson?” depends on a range of factors.

-For example, do you want a high-growth agency, or a lifestyle agency?
+For example, do you want an Equity-oriented agency, or a Lifestyle-oriented agency?
 Do you need a hunter, farmer, or both?
 What level of experience can you afford, and what structure do you have in place to support a salesperson?

 Once you’ve decided your agency needs a salesperson, you need a process.
 To hire the right salesperson, there are four keys: